-9 in 10 autistic people and families say that they would take part in research, but many don't know where to start.
+We know that 9 in 10 autistic people and families want to take part in research, but many don't know where to start.
 We set up the Discover network to make it easier to get involved.
 Here we answer your questions.

 What is Discover?

-As a member do I have to take part in research?
+Do I have to take part in research?

 How will my information be used?
 Will it be kept confidential?

 If you decide to take part in a study you will be asked for more information by the researcher.
 We check that they have followed a detailed ethics process to ensure that your data is secure.

 How will I know if the research is appropriate or ethical?